stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li value="3">Generate a random Content Encryption Key (CEK).</li>
-  <li>Encrypt the CEK with the itsme® RSA public key, using the algorithm defined in the <code>alg</code> parameter, to produce the JWE Encrypted Key.</li>
+  <li>Encrypt the CEK with the recipient's RSA public key, using the algorithm defined in the <code>alg</code> parameter, to produce the JWE Encrypted Key.</li>
   <li>The JWE Encrypted Key will then be encoded using base64url to produce the enclosed string.</li>
 </ol>